-Indica ators: Access to o NGOs and UNHCR , 1.
-Do asylum seekers located at th wish so in practice? e border have ef ⊠ Yes ffective access to NGOs With difficulty and UNHCR if they 2.
-Do asylum seekers in detention wish so in practice? centres have eff ective access to NGOs and UNHCR if they ☐ No 3.
-Do asylum seekers accommoda effective access to NGOs and U excluding borders) have
+1 ١.
+Indicato Do asylum seekers located at the wish so in practice?
+NGOs and UNHCR effective access to NG With difficulty Os and UNHCR if they 2 2.
+Do asylum seekers in detention wish so in practice? n centres have o effective access to NGC With difficulty Ds and UNHCR if they ☐ No ; 3.
+Do asylum seekers accommod effective access to NGOs and I ✓ (excluding borders) have □ No

-NGOs, lawyers and UNHCR staff have unhindered access to all border and inland detention centres and try to provide as much information as possible related to detention grounds and conditions.
-Despite that, the subject of detention remains hard to explain as an extremely high percentage of asylum seekers claim that they do not understand the reasons why they are kept in detention.
+NGOs, lawyers and UNHCR staff have unhindered access to all border and inland detention centres and try to provide as much information as possible related to detention grounds and conditions.183 Despite that, the subject of detention remains hard to explain as an extremely high percentage of asylum seekers claim that they do not understand the reasons why they are kept in detention.184

-The LAR provides that where there are indications that the individuals in detention facilities or at border crossing points may wish to make an asylum application the government shall provide them with information on the possibility to do so.
-The information should at least include how one can apply for asylum and procedures to be followed, including in immigration detention centres and interpreted in the respective language to assist asylum seekers' access to procedure.
+The LAR provides that where there are indications that the individuals in detention facilities or at border crossing points may wish to make an asylum application the government shall provide them with information on the possibility to do so.185 The information should at least include how one can apply for asylum and procedures to be followed, including in immigration detention centres and interpreted in the respective language to assist asylum seekers' access to procedure.
 This obligation is not fulfilled in practice as none of the SAR staff is visiting or consulting potential asylum seekers who are apprehended at the border or in immigration detention centres, where the provision of information depends entirely on legal aid NGOs' efforts and activity.

 In those detention facilities and crossing points, Bulgaria is also legally bound to make arrangements for interpretation to the extent necessary to facilitate individual access to the asylum procedure.
 Such interpretation, however, is not secured and the only services in this respect are provided by the Bulgarian Helsinki Committee under UNHCR funding.
-Although Article 8(2) of the recast Asylum Procedures Directive, allowing organisations and persons providing advice and counselling to asylum applicants to have effective access to applicants present at border crossing points, including transit zones at external borders, is transposed in the national law, 153 in practice there are no other NGOs besides the Bulgarian Helsinki Committee which provide regular legal assistance in these areas.
-Other NGOs such as Center for Legal Aid - Voice in Bulgaria and Bulgarian Lawyers for Human Rights provide project-based and targeted legal assistance in the Busmantsi pre-removal detention centre.
-At the end of 2016 the International Organisation for Migration (IOM) Bulgaria received AMIF funding among many others to also provide legal counselling on status determination procedure to asylum seekers in reception centres and to irregular migrants in detention centres with regard to assisted voluntary return.
-This assistance is not conditioned by requirements about the qualifications of assistance providers and is ensured by shifting mobile teams on a weekly schedule.
+Although Article 8(2) of the recast Asylum Procedures Directive, allowing organisations and persons providing advice and counselling to asylum applicants to have effective access to applicants present at border crossing points, including transit zones at external

+182 Art.
+45d (3) LAR.